-Summer Session 2005
+Summer Session 2007

-First Term (May 31 - June 30)
+First Term (May 29 - July 2)

-Priority Deadline for Application n for Admission
+Priority Deadline for Application for for Admission May 1

-Deadline for Application for Adı mission
+Deadline for Application for Admis ission May 15

-Registration May 26-27
+Student Advising and Registration May 24

-Memorial Day Holiday
+Memorial Day Holiday May 28

-Classes begin 7:00 a.m
+Classes begin 7:00 a.m.
+May 29

-Last day to drop with a "W" June 22
+Last day to drop with a "W" June 21

-Examinations June 30
+Examinations July 2

-Second Term (July 6 - August 9)
+Second Term (July 5 - August 8)

-Priority Deadline for Application n for Admission June 1
+Priority Deadline for Application for Admission June 1

-Deadline for Application for Adı mission
+Deadline for Application for Admission June 15

+Student Advising and Registration July 3

 Holiday July 4

-Registration July 5

-Classes begin 7:00 a.m
+Classes begin 7:00 a.m.
+July 5

-Last day August graduates can file e application for graduation .
-July 11
+Last day August graduates can file application for graduation July 16

-Last day to drop with a "W" July 27
+Last day to drop with a "W" July 31

-Examinations August 9
+Examinations August 8.

-^{} There is no late registration or change in schedule during the summer.
+\There is no late registration or change in schedule during the summer.